 Hästens beds are consistently made with natural materials such as horsehair.

 That is quite labour-intensive.
 The horsetails are (of course) first thoroughly washed and combed.
 Then the hair is heated under high pressure to a temperature of up to 140°C, causing it to curl heavily.
 Once it is disentangled, each curly strand works like a small spring, but also has excellent ventilating properties, cooling the mattress naturally.
 Moreover, horsehair is also completely allergen-free.
+That makes horsehair the ideal filling for a mattress.

 But there’s more.
 Hästens also chooses the softest cotton, the purest wool and local flax for its mattresses.
 The bed frames are made from selected pine from the forests of northern Sweden and the springs are made from Swedish steel.